sidneykung/sidneykung/README.md

 #### [Twitter Hate Speech Detection](https://github.com/sidneykung/twitter_hate_speech_detection)  •  [Demo](https://www.loom.com/share/b9e7427cbd87455ea58a99480ea59786) • [Web App](https://hate-speech-predictor.herokuapp.com/)

-Capstone project to automate Twitter hate speech detection with classification modeling.
-24,802 tweets were preprocessed using NLTK and RegEx.
+This project automates Twitter hate speech detection with classification modeling.
+To prepare the data, 24,802 tweets were preprocessed using NLTK and RegEx.
 The final model was a Logistic Regression classifier that used CountVectorizer for feature engineering.
 It achieved a Recall (TPR) of 0.624 and an interactive version has been deployed on Heroku.

 #### [LA Crime Forecasting](https://github.com/sidneykung/LA_crime_forecasting)  •  [Demo](https://www.loom.com/share/f9269d168b5d48e6984fbc3cec914290)